-I am a Lecturer in Computing at Imperial College where I lead the SCALE Lab – check it out here and also lead research in DNA data storage – see here for more details.
+I am a Senior Lecturer in Computing at Imperial College where I lead the SCALE Lab – check it out here and also lead research in DNA data storage – see here for more details.
 My research focuses on the management and processing of data in general and HPC data analytics, data visualisation, spatial data, indexing, new hardware for data processing and novel storage technology.

 I hold a Ph.D. and a M.Sc. in Computer Science, both from the Swiss Federal Institute of Technology in Zürich (ETH Zürich), and was a Postdoctoral fellow in the DIAS Lab at EPFL.
 In 2004 I was awarded a Fulbright scholarship to visit Purdue University.

 Tackling Data Challenges

 My current research revolves around developing novel data management algorithms for querying and analyzing big data.
 The unprecedented size and growth of datasets makes analyzing them a challenging data management problem.
 Current algorithms are not efficient for today’s data and will not scale to analyze the rapidly growing datasets of the future.
 I therefore want to develop next generation data management tools and techniques able to manage tomorrow’s data, thereby putting efficient and scalable big data analytics at the fingertips of users so they can again focus on their work, unperturbed by the challenges of big data.

 During my Ph.D. my research focused on developing tools to process big scientific data.
 Only with a massive scale-out, i.e., through distributing computations in a cluster, can scientific data be processed and queried on a massive scale.
 I consequently conceived algorithms and developed tools to process data distributed in a cluster or the cloud.
-The results are available in my dissertation (also available in book form).
+The results are available in my dissertation.

 My research interests broadly touch the following subjects:

 - Big Data, Distributed Processing